CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/1 - MVP Part 1/README.md

 ------------ | -------------
-Unit Tests - At least one positive path test | PASS Unit Tests - At least one negative path test | PASS Unit Tests - Additional path tests | PASS
+Unit Tests - At least one positive path test | PASS Unit Tests - At least one negative path test | PASS Unit Tests - Additional path tests | PASS  with notes

 # Documentation

 ### Code Documentation

-Code is well documented and commented.
-Low-level code documentation is good enough to meet CRDAO code review standards and allow auto-generation of the documentation.
+Some part of code is well documented via low level documentation.
+But the low level code documentation does not cover all the parts of the project([For example](https://github.com/odradev/odra/tree/0.1.0/lang/proc_macros/src)).
+Low level code documentation should cover all the parts of the project especially important classes.
+The reviewer observes that code documentation should be improved in the upcoming milestones.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS
+Code Documented | PASS with notes

 ### Project Documentation

-The reviewer observes that the project has detailed documentation  for usage with examples, along with the installation, build and test instructions, and documents are well structured.
+The project has a seperate [documentation page](https://docs.rs/odra/latest/odra/).
+However, the purpose and usage details of the project should be more clearly stated in the readme and documentation.
+In addition, project codes are kept on 5 different repository.
+This makes the documentation much more important in terms of intelligibility.
+The accepted project proposal states that the documentation will be written in the 3rd milestone.
+The reviewer states that these situations should be taken into account when writing the documentation.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS
+Usage Documented | PASS with notes
-Example Documented | PASS
+Example Documented | PASS with notes

 ## Overall Conclusion on Documentation

-Based on the reviewer's observations documentation is detailed and well prepared.
+Based on the reviewer's observations documentation should be improved in the upcoming milestones.

 # Open Source Practices